 My long term research interests involve understanding the neurobiology of alcohol use disorders and particularly the cognitive processes related to problem alcohol use.
 My academic training and research experience have provided me with a strong background in behavioral neuroscience.
 Courses in cell and molecular neurobiology and the biological bases of behavior have provided me with a broad understanding of neurobiology from the molecular to behavioral level.
 While at my undergraduate institution, I worked in a basic behavioral neuroscience lab focused on understanding the relationship of beta-endorphin to depression and anxiety in a mouse model, and how alcohol may act through beta-endorphin to alter behavior.
-I became familiar with scientific presentation skills by presenting my work in poster form at the Society for Neuroscience 2007 annual meeting.
-I joined my thesis lab at the University of North Carolina at Chapel Hill in June 2009, and since that time, I have been investigating the neurobiology of decision making processes in human subjects with a special emphasis on decisions between immediate and delayed rewards ("Now" versus "Later").
-My work in the lab thus far has resulted in several (4) published abstracts for national meetings, including two firstauthor abstracts.
-The proposed research will allow me to gain experience in neuroimaging techniques and provide me with the ability to use the tools of magnetic resonance imaging (MRI) to better understand the neurobiology of Now/Later decision making from a developmental prospective and how alcohol use may impact this decision making at a neuroanatomical level.
+This work prompted me to pursue graduate study in the neurobiology of alcohol addiction at the University of North Carolina at Chapel Hill.
+After discovering the value of human research in approaching the complex problem of addiction through a first-year rotation as part of UNC's Biological and Biomedical Science Program, I joined my thesis lab in June 2009, and since that time, I have been investigating the neurobiology of decision making processes in human subjects with a special emphasis on decisions between immediate and delayed rewards ("Now" versus "Later").
+My work in the lab thus far has resulted in several (4) published abstracts for national meetings, including two first-author abstracts.
+The proposed research will allow me to gain experience in neuroimaging techniques and provide me with the ability to use the tools of magnetic resonance imaging (MRI) to better understand the neurobiology of Now/Later decision making from a developmental prospective and how alcohol use may impact this decision making at functional and neuroanatomical level.
 In addition, the proposed training plan will allow me to improve the analytical and scientific communication skills I will need to be a successful independent investigator in the future.
-My choice of Dr. Charlotte Boettiger as my advisor and the strengths of her lab and the Bowles Center for Alcohol Studies at UNC will provide me with the necessary skills to reach my goal of studying the neurobiology of alcohol use disorders in humans.
+My choice of Dr. Charlotte Boettiger as my advisor and the strengths of her lab and the Bowles Center for Alcohol Studies at UNC will provide me with the necessary skills to reach my goal of studying the neurobiology of alcohol use disorders in humans using behavioral, cognitive, and neuroimaging experimental approaches.